ryanjayleyva/vite-react-markdown-blog/README.md

 - 🔥 **Hot Reloading:** Enjoy live reloading with Vite during development.
 - 💻 **Lightweight:** Minimal dependencies, such as `react-markdown` and `marked` for quick setup and deployment.

+## Customizable:

+- Easily add your own markdown files to the `posts` directory.
+- Modify the theme and layout by editing the React components.
+- Extend features with your own plugins or libraries.
+- Perfect for personal blogs, portfolios, or small content-driven websites.

 ## Getting Started:

 - Clone the repository: `git clone https://github.com/ryanjayleyva/vite-react-markdown-blog.git`
 - Install dependencies: `npm install`
 - Run the development server: `npm run dev`

-## Customization:

-- Easily add your own markdown files to the `posts` directory.
-- Modify the theme and layout by editing the React components.
-- Extend features with your own plugins or libraries.
-- Perfect for personal blogs, portfolios, or small content-driven websites.

 ## Inspiration for This Project

 - [AstroPaper](https://astro.build/themes/details/astropaper/)

 ![AstroPaper](https://astro.build/_image?href=https%3A%2F%2Fstorage.googleapis.com%2Fdev-portal-bucket%2Fastro-paper-hero.webp&w=1600&h=900&f=webp "AstroPaper")

+**NOTE** This project is still ongoing.
+Currently, I am learning about data fetching and exploring different libraries, such as react-markdown and marked, to determine the safest approach for handling markdown in React.